mk-fg/reliable-discord-client-irc-daemon/README.rst

   Being apparently undocumented and available since the beginning, guess it might be heavily deprecated by now and go away at any point in the future.

+- Sent message delivery confirmation is done by matching unique "nonce" value in MESSAGE_CREATE event from gateway websocket with one sent out to REST API.

+  All messages are sent out in strict sequence (via one queue), with synchronous waiting on confirmation, aborting whole queue if first one fails to be delivered, with notices for each failed/discarded msg.

+  This is done to ensure that all messages either arrive in the same strict order they've been sent or not posted at all.

 - Some events coming from websocket gateway are undocumented, maybe due to lag of docs behind implementation, or due to them not being deemed that useful to bots, idk.